slamcore/slamcore-ros2-docker/README.md

 docker run --rm -it --privileged --env SLAMCORE_MODE=PASSTHROUGH slamcore-ros2 ros2 topic echo /slamcore/pose
 ```

-You can find more details on the available topics in our [ROS2 Wrapper Advertised Topics](https://docs.slamcore.com/ros2-wrapper.html#advertised-topics) documentation section.
+You can find more details on the available topics in our [ROS 2 Wrapper Advertised Topics](https://docs.slamcore.com/ros2-wrapper.html#advertised-topics) documentation section.

 ## Calling a service